fomightez/sequencework/plot_expression_across_chromosomes/README.md

 files and it will automagically handle the combining and produce a plot showing the expression of genes across the chromosomes.

+## USAGE SUMMARY

+'''
+usage: plot_expression_across_chromosomes.py [-h] [-cols COLUMNS] [-l]
+                                             [-chr CHRS] [-nl] [-nlim] [-s]
+                                             [-ed EXP_DESIG] [-bd BASE_DESIG]
+                                             [-ndh] [-ac ADVANCE_COLOR]
+                                             ANNOTATION_FILE DATA_FILE

+plot_expression_across_chromosomes.py plots a ratio of expression values across chromosomes or scaffolds of a genome to highlight regions of deviation.
+Besides the options listed here, there are several `USER ADJUSTABLE VALUES` inside the script that can be edited for easy customization.
+A similar plot is called a Manhattan plot and this implementation borrows the plotting approach and some of the features from Brent Pedersen's awesome `manhattan-plot.py` script. **** Script by Wayne Decatur (fomightez @ github) ***

+positional arguments:
+  ANNOTATION_FILE       Name of file containing the genome annotation.
+                        REQUIRED.
+This is needed to determine the order of individual data points along the chromosome and how to display the data across chromosomes or scaffolds.
+  DATA_FILE             Name of file containing the summarized data to plot,
+                        such as mean TPM or RPKM, etc. in tab-delimited form.
+                        REQUIRED.
+See my script
+                        `plot_expression_across_chromosomes_from_raw.py` if
+                        you want supply the individual `raw` data files with the level metric for each sample &/or replicate.

+optional arguments:
+  -h, --help            show this help message and exit -cols COLUMNS, --columns COLUMNS
+                        columns for gene, wild-type (baseline state)
+                        expression value, experimental condition expression
+                        value, in that order.
+This flag is used to specify the data in the summary file to be plotted.
+Separate the column identifiers by commas, without spaces.
+Default is `1,2,3`, where `1` indicates the first column, i.e., how you'd refer to the columns in natural language (no zero-indexing).
+  -l, --lines           add this flag to plot the expression level ratio value
+                        as lines extending from the x-axis rather than points in space.
+(The resulting aesthetic may resemble a city skyline for which the `manhattan plot` is named.)
+  -chr CHRS, --chrs CHRS
+                        use this flag to limit plotting of the data to particular chromosomes or scaffolds you specify
+                        immediately following this flag.
+Separate the
+                        chromosome or scaffold identifiers by commas, without spaces.
+Default when this optional flag is not called is to plot that data for all chromosomes or scaffolds.
+  -nl, --no_log         add this flag to keep the expression level ratio to be
+                        plotted in the common base 10 instead of converting to log2.
+  -nlim, --no_limits    add this flag to not impose a limit of above and below
+                        4 in plot window when converting to log2.
+The cutoff can also be adjusted under `user-adjustable settings` in the script.
+Issuing this flag has no effect if all values are within +/- the cutoff interval or `--no_log` is used.
+  -s, --smooth          add this flag to display a smoothing curve fit to the
+                        data points (LOWESS) on a per chromosome basis.
+This option can enhance visualization of deviations
+                        characteristic of aneuploidy and copy number variation across the genome, both within and between chromosomes.
+  -ed EXP_DESIG, --exp_desig EXP_DESIG
+                        Allows changing the text used in y-axis label to reference experimental sample.
+Following `--exp_desig`
+                        type what you'd like to read there instead of `experimental`.
+  -bd BASE_DESIG, --base_desig BASE_DESIG
+                        Allows changing the text used in y-axis label to reference wild-type or baseline sample.
+Following
+                        `--base_desig` type what you'd like to read there instead of `wild-type`.
+  -ndh, --no_data_header
+                        add this flag if there is no data header or no first line of column names in the data file.
+Otherwise, it is assumed there is and any item read as the first gene identifier from the first line won't be highlighted as missing from annotation.
+IMPORTANTLY,
+                        this only affects feedback provided as script is run.
+                        If the first line resembles data, i.e., numbers in specified columns, it will be automagically parsed as if data.
+Remove the header or column labels line from your summary data file on the off-chance this causes issues in your resulting plot.
+  -ac ADVANCE_COLOR, --advance_color ADVANCE_COLOR
+                        **FOR ADVANCED USE.*** Allows for advancing the color selection iterator the specified number of times.
+The idea is it allows the ability to control the color of the chromosome when specifying a chromosome or scaffolds to plot so you could make the color match the one used when all chromsome plotted if needed.
+                        Supply the number to advance after the flag on the command line.
+'''

+## DETAILS

 The implemented plotting approach and other aspects borrow from Brent Pedersen's awesome `manhattan-plot.py` script [here](https://github.com/brentp/bio-playground/blob/master/plots/manhattan-plot.py).
 (Many thanks to him for sharing that!)